Active time travel

 The Castle Road Cycle Route

-Few German federal states can match Southwest Germany when it comes to castles and palaces.
-To see where medieval knights lived and where flamboyant rulers held court in Baroque splendour, follow the Castle Road that runs from Mannheim to Kirchberg an der Jagst.
+When it comes to castles and palaces, few German federal states can match Southwest Germany.
+To see where medieval knights lived and where flamboyant rulers held court in Baroque splendor, follow the Castle Road from Mannheim to Kirchberg an der Jagst.
 One historic sight follows another on this popular holiday route along the Neckar River.
-Admire the mighty walls from the outside or stop and take a guided tour.
-Some castles and palaces have been converted into hotels, so you can stay the night and dream about days gone by.
-However, you do need to be fit (or rent e-bikes), as most castles and fortifications are built on hilltops.
+Admire the mighty walls from the outside or stop for a guided tour.
+Some castles and palaces have been converted into hotels, so you can stay overnight and dream of days gone by.
+However, you will need to be fit (or rent e-bikes) as most castles and fortifications are built on hilltops.
 The route is hilly in the Hohenlohe region, but flatter along the Neckar Valley.

 Go with the flow

 For 500 years, from the 15th to the 20th century, the Black Forest provided Europe with tons of huge logs for building ships and houses.
 They were floated downstream to the Rhine by skilled raftsmen, eventually ending up in the Netherlands.
 Two hours southwest of Stuttgart, you can relive this ancient experience in Germany's largest nature park, the Black Forest Nature Park.
 Follow the Kinzigtal Raft Trail, which runs down the Kinzigtal Valley along the 10 km / 6 mile section between Lossburg and Alpirsbach or the 23 km / 15 mile section between Alpirsbach and Wolfach.
 Learn all about rafting at stations and information points along the way; visit the museums; try your hand at geocaching.